-- Public outreach initiated in Washington State on income equity found that the choice to use the SR 167 HOT lanes was not based on income levels, or ability to pay the toll.
-Persons interviewed by Washington State Department of Transportation (WSDOT) in the low-income focus groups specifically stated they would use the HOT lane if it provided them a shorter travel time, a reliable travel time, and was fairly priced and enforced.24 - A survey conducted for the I-15 FasTrak HOT lanes in San Diego showed support for FasTrak was high across all income groups, with the lowest income group expressing as much support as the highest income group (about 80 percent).
+- A survey conducted for the I-15 FasTrak HOT lanes in San Diego, California, showed support for FasTrak was high across all income groups, with the lowest income group expressing as much support as the highest income group (approximately 80 percent).
 The survey found that most I-15 users believed the project to be fair to travelers in both the main lanes and the express lanes.
-Also, the survey showed there were very few differences in attitudes about the fairness of the lanes based on ethnicity or income.25 - Public outreach for the implementation of I-25/US-36 HOT lanes in Denver did not uncover critical concerns regarding equity or other social impacts, nor have such concerns arisen since implementation.26 - In Minneapolis, surveys have found that all income groups value time savings and reliability for certain trips.
+The survey also showed there were very few differences in attitudes about the fairness of the lanes based on ethnicity or income.26 - Public outreach for the implementation of I-25/US 36 HOT lanes in Denver, Colorado, did not uncover critical concerns regarding equity or other social impacts, nor have such concerns arisen since implementation.27 - In Minneapolis, Minnesota, surveys have found that all income groups value time savings and reliability for certain trips.
 Worsening congestion and a shortage of transportation funds were also important to HOT lane usage.
-Surveys of corridor users found a relatively small difference in income between those who do, and those who do not own transponders.27 - Studies suggest that some low-income families choose to pay for HOT lanes to get to work on time, to keep childcare costs down, and to make appointments on time without taking as much leave from work.28
+Surveys of corridor users found a relatively small difference in income between those who do and those who do not own transponders.28 - Studies suggest that some low-income families choose to pay for HOT lanes to get to work on time, to keep childcare costs down, and to make appointments on time without taking as much leave from work.29

-Potential remedial strategies for addressing greater access by low-income users to the full range of mobility options of the HOT 3+ or HOT 3+ & Toll Alternatives include increased promotion of carpooling or vanpooling to job centers from areas of low-income populations, or a toll subsidy program for low-income households.
-As an example, Los Angeles County has implemented an Equity Program that provides a monthly toll credit to qualifying low-income households.29 https://www.fhwa.dot.gov/environment/environmental_justice/resources/guidebook/guidebook04.cfm
+Potential remedial strategies for addressing greater access by low-income users to the full range of mobility options of the HOT 3+ or HOT 3+ & TOLL Alternatives include increased promotion of carpooling or vanpooling to job centers from areas of low-income populations or a toll subsidy program for low-income households.
+As an example, Los Angeles County has implemented an Equity Program that provides a monthly toll credit to qualifying low-income households.30